 Now that you understand the cause of this error, an easy way to fix it is to delete the.maintenanceDocumentation.

-Note: As also hinted many times before, before making any changes to your website, it is important that your website backs up your data.
+Note: It has also been hinted many times before that before any changes are made to the website, the website must be backed up with data.
 This way, if any problems arise, they can be remedied in time.

 file.maintenanceThe location is usually in the root directory of your website.
 You can use an FTP client or your hosting provider'scPanelin the file manager to access it.